mozilla/DeepSpeech/README.md

 ### Training with augmentation

 Augmentation is a useful technique for better generalization of machine learning models.
 Thus, a pre-processing pipeline with various augmentation techniques on raw pcm and spectrogram has been implemented and can be used while training the model.
-Following are the available augmentation techniques and can been used at the time of training while using these flags in command line options.
+Following are the available augmentation techniques that can be enabled at training time by using the corresponding flags in the command line.

 #### Audio Augmentation
 1. **Standard deviation for Gaussian additive noise:** ```--data_aug_features_additive```